ethangraham43/JS_PROJECT/README.md

         (this.modal).style.display = "block"
 ```
--Accessing my manually created dataset through a teampage class, I was able to create a dynamic modal for each nation.
+Accessing my manually created dataset through a teampage class, I was able to create a dynamic modal for each nation.
 Using a helper function and an event listener, a user can access each of these modals easily on the map.

 ```js
 renderMap() {